-An initiator SHOULD honor an R2T data request for a valid outstanding command (i.e., carrying a valid Initiator Task Tag) provided the command is supposed to deliver outgoing data and the R2T specifies data within the command bounds.
+An initiator MUST honor an R2T data request for a valid outstanding command (i.e., carrying a valid Initiator Task Tag) and deliver all the requested data provided the command is supposed to deliver outgoing data and the R2T specifies data within the command bounds.
+The initiator actions on receiving an R2T request that specifies data all or part outside the command bounds is unspecified.

-It is considered an error for an initiator to send unsolicited data PDUs to a target that operates in R2T mode (only solicited data is allowed).
-It is also an error for an initiator to send more data, whether immediate or as separate PDUs, than the SCSI iSCSI limit for first burst.
-At login, an initiator MAY request to send data blocks and a first burst of any size; in this case, the target MUST indicate the size of the first burst and of the immediate and data blocks that it is ready to accept.
+It is considered an error for an initiator to send unsolicited data PDUs to a target that operates in R2T mode (only solicited data are allowed).
+It is also an error for an initiator to send more data, whether immediate or as separate PDUs, than the iSCSI limit for first burst.

-A target SHOULD NOT silently discard data and request retransmission through R2T.
+A target SHOULD NOT silently discard data and then request retransmission through R2T.
 Initiators SHOULD NOT keep track of the data transferred to or from the target (scoreboarding); targets perform residual count calculation.
 Incoming data for initiators is always implicitly solicited.
 SCSI data packets are matched to their corresponding SCSI commands by using Tags specified in the protocol.

 Initiator tags for pending commands are unique initiator-wide for a session.
 Target tags are not strictly specified by the protocol.
-It is assumed that these tags are used by the target to tag (alone or in combination with the LUN) the solicited data.
+It is assumed that target tags are used by the target to tag (alone or in combination with the LUN) the solicited data.
 Target tags are generated by the target and "echoed" by the initiator.
 The above mechanisms are designed to accomplish efficient data delivery and a large degree of control over the data flow.